 One of the biggest issues with MLMs like Zrii is the model.
 Why follow a business model that is this complex?
 There are simpler ways to make money that don’t involve the same headaches that you find with an MLM.

 I mentioned one such approach earlier, the concept of affiliate marketing.
 Of all the ways to earn money, affiliate marketing remains my favorite, partly because it is easy to get started with and also because it scales up so well.
 With this approach, you don’t have to worry about a complex model or about recruiting other people.
 Instead, the emphasis is just on selling products.

 Now, it might seem like the income potential is lower with affiliate marketing because there are fewer bonuses.
 However, you don’t have to make direct sales with affiliate marketing.
 This makes it much easier to get large amounts of sales.
 In contrast, with an MLM, the amount of sales you can make personally is always going to be limited.
-After all, there is only so many people that you can interact with in a given period of time.
+After all, there are only so many people that you can interact within a given period of time.

 With affiliate marketing, the simplicity isn’t just in the commission scheme.
 Instead, the process of getting started and earning money is fairly simple as well.
 This is also something that you can learn without a lot of hassle.

 What is this - the 1950's selling Tupperware?
 Gimme a break.
 It's 2020.
 If you want to build a business, you NEED to be online or your business will be dead in less than 10 years.

 You can start an affiliate website T O D A Y and promote any products you want from any company.
 Amazon.
 Walmart.
 Apple.
 Digital products.
 Subscription services.
 Groceries.
 There's a LOT to choose from!